 Profound Medical Inc. ("PMI") entered into a loan agreement with Canadian Imperial Bank of Commerce ("CIBC") on November 3, 2022 (the "CIBC Loan Agreement"), for gross proceeds of C\$10,000, maturing on November 3, 2027, with an interest rate based on CIBC prime plus 2% (the "CIBC Loan").
-The Company is required to make interest-only payments until October 31, 2023, and monthly repayments on the principal of C\$208 plus accrued interest commencing on October 31, 2023.
+The Company was required to make interest-only payments until October 31, 2023, and monthly repayments on the principal of C\$208 plus accrued interest commenced on October 31, 2023.
 All obligations of the Company under the CIBC Loan Agreement are guaranteed by current and future subsidiaries of the Company and included security of first priority interests in the assets of the Company and its subsidiaries.
 Initially, the Company had financial covenants in relation to the CIBC loan where unrestricted cash is at all times greater than EBITDA for the most recent six-month period, reported on a monthly basis and that revenue for any fiscal quarter must be 15% greater than revenue for the same fiscal quarter in the prior fiscal year, reported on a quarterly basis.
-On June 30, 2023, the Company was in breach with the second covenant whereby revenue for any fiscal quarter must be 15% greater than revenue for the same fiscal quarter in the prior fiscal year as at June 30, 2023.
-The Company received a waiver from CIBC in relation to this covenant breach.

-On September 26, 2023 an amendment to the CIBC Loan Agreement was obtained whereby there was a change in the financial covenants.
+On September 26, 2023 an amendment to the CIBC Loan resulted in an amendment to the financial covenants.
 The amended covenants are that unrestricted cash must at all times be greater of: (i) to the extent EBITDA is negative for such period, EBITDA for the most recent nine-month period and (ii) \$7,500, reported on a monthly basis; and that recurring revenue for any fiscal quarter must be 15% greater than recurring revenue for the same fiscal quarter in the prior fiscal year, reported on a quarterly basis.
-The Company is in compliance with these financial covenants as at September 30, 2023.
+The Company is in compliance with these financial covenants as at December 31, 2023.
 Future compliance with the financial covenants included in the CIBC loan is dependent upon achieving certain revenue, EBITDA, and anticipated cash levels.

-In connection with the CIBC Loan Agreement, the Company issued 47,287 Common Share purchase warrants (the "November 2022 Warrants") to CIBC, with each November 2022 Warrant entitling the holder to acquire one common share at a price of C\$5.29 per common share until the date that is 10 years from the closing of the CIBC Loan Agreement, with a cashless exercise feature.
+Warrants") to CIBC, with each November 2022 Warrant entitling the holder to acquire one common share at a price of C\$5.29 per common share until the date that is 10 years from the closing of the CIBC Loan Agreement, with a cashless exercise feature.
 The cashless exercise feature causes the conversion ratio to be variable and the November 2022 Warrants were therefore classified as a financial liability.
-Gains and losses on the November 2022 Warrants were recorded within net finance (income) costs on the interim condensed consolidated statements of loss and comprehensive loss.
+Gains and losses on the November 2022 Warrants were recorded within net finance expense (income) on the consolidated statements of loss and comprehensive loss.
 On June 14, 2023, all of the outstanding warrants were exercised resulting in the issuance of 34,537 common shares.
 A pricing model with observable market based inputs was used to estimate the fair value of the warrants issued and is considered level 2 in the fair value hierarchy.
 The estimated fair value of the warrants on June 14, 2023, the date of exercise, was \$568 (December 31, 2022 - \$418) and this amount was transferred from derivative financial instrument to common shares.